kamr8431/Pinpoint/README.md

 Click anywhere on the map and then press the Guess button to make a guess.
 If you get within 200 meters, you win!
 Refresh to generate a new random location.
 Example guess below:
 ![Screenshot 2025-05-19 at 10 11 36 PM](https://github.com/user-attachments/assets/61b604a1-0340-4fab-859c-29ddf648063d)

+Refresh the tab for a new random location!

 An example round video is linked below (As you can tell, im not very good lol) https://youtu.be/eP1d0zPNWQ0